 Residential Education Conduct Procedures

-Proceedings conducted pursuant to the Residential Education Review process shall be informal, fair, and expeditious.
-The procedures of criminal and civil courts do not govern conduct proceedings.
-In these proceedings, formal rules of evidence shall not be applicable, nor shall deviations from prescribed procedures invalidate a proceeding or decision, unless significant prejudice to a student or to the university may result.
-In any hearing, the person (university or accusing party) bringing the complaint shall bear the burden of establishing the occurrence of a violation of the code by the standard that the violation was more likely than not to have occurred.
+The Residential Education Review process should be informal, fair, and expeditious.
+The procedures of criminal and civil courts do not govern Residential Education Review proceedings and formal rules of evidence are not applicable.
+Deviations from prescribed procedures will not invalidate a proceeding or decision, unless significant prejudice to a student or to the university may occur.

 Student Rights in the Conduct Process

-Students have the following rights in the residential conduct process:
+Students have the following rights in the Residential Education Review process:

-- To have notice of the allegations before the meeting and to have the allegations explained clearly and fully at every level of the review.
+- To have notice of the allegations before the meeting and to have the allegations explained clearly and fully.

 - To attend a meeting with a Residential Education staff member.